isaacvando/gob/README.md

 ```

 ## Inspiration
-Gob was originally inspired by the excellent talk ["Concatenative programming and stack-based languages](https://youtu.be/umSuLpjFUf8?si=SV1c_Zwc5F4-cPJS) by Douglas Creager at Strange Loop 2023.
+Gob was originally inspired by the excellent talk _[Concatenative programming and stack-based languages](https://youtu.be/umSuLpjFUf8?si=SV1c_Zwc5F4-cPJS)_ by Douglas Creager at Strange Loop 2023.